com-lihaoyi/unroll/README.md

 Unroll provides the `@unroll.Unroll("foo")` annotation that can be applied to methods, classes, and constructors. `@Unroll` generates unrolled/telescoping versions of the method, starting from the parameter specified by `"foo"`, which are simple forwarders to the primary method or constructor implementation.

-`@Unroll` makes it easy to preserve binary compatibility when adding default parameters to methods, classes, and constructors.
-Downstream code compiled against an old version of your library with fewer parameters would continue to work, calling the generated forwarders.

 In the past, evolving code in Scala while maintaining binary compatibility was a pain.
 You couldn't use default parameters, you couldn't use case classes.
 Many people fell